dotnet/docs-aspire/docs/fundamentals/persist-data-volumes.md

 ## Create a persistent password

 Named volumes require a consistent password between app launches.
-Use the following command to set a local password in your .NET user secrets:
+Run the following command in your project directory to set a local password in your .NET user secrets:

 ```dotnetcli
 dotnet user-secrets set samplepassword <password>
 ```

-You can retrieve this password in your app using the following code:
+Retrieve this password in your app using the following code:

 ```csharp
 // Retrieve the password you created from user secrets
 var password = builder.Configuration["samplepassword"];
 ```

-### Configure volumes using the AppHost
+## Configure volumes using the AppHost

-Add the following code to the _Program.cs_ file in your **AppHost** project to persist your desired data across app launches:
+Volumes are configured in the _Program.cs_ file in the **.AppHost** project of your .NET Aspire apps.
+The following code demonstrates how to configure a volume for various .NET Aspire resources:

 :::code source="~/aspire-samples/samples/VolumeMount/VolumeMount.AppHost/Program.cs":::